-REPARATIONS FOR SLAVERY AND JIM CROW AND GENOCIDE AGAINST NATIVE AMERICANS
+REPARATIONS FOR SLAVERY AND JIM CROW AND GENOCIDE AGAINST AMERICAN INDIANS

-The idea of reparations for slavery and Jim Crow and genocide against Native Americans has two distinct components.
+The idea of reparations for slavery and Jim Crow and genocide against American Indians has two distinct components.
 Both components should happen, the right way, not the divisive way.

 One component of reparations is that the truth about these crimes of the past should be publicly proclaimed, with things such as museums dedicated to this purpose and other means as well.
 The truth would include a historically accurate description of the crimes in all their horribleness, an account of who orchestrated these crimes, why they did it, and the lies they spread to make their criminal acts possible.
 This truth would distinguish between those who benefited from these crimes versus those who did not but who thought they did because they believed the lies spread by the real culprits, as discussed in this article in its section titled "How Does this Racial Discrimination Against Blacks and Hispanics Harm White Working Class People?"
 This same article includes information about how racial discrimination against non-whites by the federal government in both the past and the present is responsible for the enormous disparity in wealth and related measures between whites and non-whites today.

 The second component of reparations is that the descendants of the victims of these past crimes should be materially compensated because were it not for these crimes against their ancestors these descendants would not be as economically poor as so many of them presently are today, for a host of reasons stemming directly or indirectly from the consequences of these past crimes.
 (Note: This article is about reparations to the descendants of the victims of past crimes; it is not about reparations to living victims of crimes personally experienced, who deserve the kind of compensation that--when there is justice--such people win in a civil law suit against the party, either a private individual or corporation or the government, responsible for their loss or suffering.)